Tuesday, September 27, 2022

 Momentum / Inertia

-A few years ago, even most mainstream environmental organizations behaved as if they thought the climate problem was similar to air pollution, that climate effects happened soon after CO2 was released, and that soon after we reduced emissions, things would begin to get better.
+A few years ago, even most mainstream environmental organizations seemed to think the climate problem was similar to air pollution, that climate effects happened soon after CO2 was released, and that soon after we reduced emissions, things would begin to get better.
 Most people still think this is true, but as you have seen, climate change is different.

 For example, scientists estimate that 30 - 50% of CO2 emissions are currently absorbed by the ocean.
 Without this, atmospheric levels and warming would have risen faster.
 The oceans have also been absorbing roughly 90% of the warming caused by greenhouse gases.
 This has greatly slowed the surface temperature rise the greenhouse gases in the atmosphere otherwise would have caused.
 (More about this in the feedback section.)